 Related: “‘High Fidelity’: The Hulu Reboot”

-As the movie industry continues to struggle and movie theaters only slowly re-opening, the average drive-in is currently screening classics.
+As the movie industry continues to struggle, the average drive-in is currently screening classics.
 But who cares?
 This 20th-century relic is receiving a new lease on life and dozens of cult classics are getting some attention as well.
 With hot summer days and nights fast approaching, the drive-in may see a revival of its glory days and earn a new generation of fans.

 Photo: Public domain image of a drive-in theater